You can design reverb algorithms

-Over the years, I’ve received a fair number of questions from people who want to try their hand at developing reverb algorithms.
+Over the years, I’ve received many questions from people who want to try their hand at developing reverb algorithms.
 In many cases, people have qualified their questions with “I’m not an EE, but…” Well, as an Anthropology major, I can attest that you can design reverbs without having to go through an intensive 4-year academic program!

 - Modulators.
 Many digital reverbs (including all of the Valhalla reverbs) will slowly vary the delay lengths over time.
-This requires fractional delays, that use linear or higher order interpolation, but that’s a concept beyond this introduction.
-The important point is that you need some sort of modulator to slowly vary things.
-These are often low frequency oscillators, or some sort of band limited noise.
+This requires fractional delays that use linear or higher-order interpolation, but that’s a concept beyond this introduction.
+The important point is that you need some sort of modulator to vary things slowly.
+These are often low-frequency oscillators or some sort of band-limited noise.

-Today, you have a lot of real-time options to experiment with these fundamental computer music building blocks.
-Most of the modern music DSP environments use a visual environment to patch signal processing modules together, in a way that is similar to an analog modular synthesizer.
+Today, you have many real-time options to experiment with these fundamental computer music building blocks.
+Most modern music DSP environments use a visual environment to patch signal processing modules together in a similar way to an analog modular synthesizer.

 - Max/MSP is a commercial, closed source, prettier version of Pure Data.
 It has nice delay and allpass ugens built in.
 More importantly, it has several decades of useful example code.